Fujifilm X-E2 versus Fujifilm X-M1

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More compact: Is smaller (117x67mm vs 129x75mm) and will fit more readily into a bag.

 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-E2 comes out slightly ahead of the X-M1 (5 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-E2 comes out slightly ahead of the X-M1 (5 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X-E2 or the X-M1.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-E2 (⇒ rgt)||-||80/100 Gold||4.5/5||-||5/5||2013||999||discont.||check|

 |Fujifilm X-M1 (⇒ lft)||Rec||77/100 Gold||4.5/5||-||4.5/5||2013||699||latest||check|